 For clarity and brevity, the term cavernous malformation is used for the remainder of this article.

 The majority of lesions remain asymptomatic throughout life and are found incidentally.
 Presentation due to hemorrhage may cause a headache, seizure or focal neurological deficit.
-The risk of hemorrhage is 1% per year for familial cases and somewhat less for sporadic lesions, and very rare (<0.1% per patient-year) for incidental lesions 14.
+The risk of hemorrhage is 1% per patient-year for familial cases, somewhat less for sporadic lesions, and very rare (<0.1% per patient-year) for incidental lesions 14.

 Histologically cavernous malformations are composed of a "mulberry-like" cluster of hyalinized dilated thin-walled capillaries, with surrounding hemosiderin 3.
 These vessels are thrombosed to varying degrees.
-Unlike AVMs, there is no normal brain between the interstices of these lesions.
+Unlike CNS capillary telangiectasia, there is no normal brain between the interstices of these lesions.

 Cerebral cavernous malformations tend to be supratentorial (~80% cases) but can be found anywhere including the brainstem.
 They are usually solitary, although up to one-third of patients with sporadic lesions have more than one 2.

 Unless large, these lesions are difficult to see on CT.
 They may be well-defined and round in shape.
 If large they appear as a region of hyperdensity resembling blood products and speckles of calcification.
 They show minimal or no enhancement.
-It does not usually associated with edema or mass effect except if there has been a recent bleed then the lesion is more conspicuous and may be surrounded by a mantle of edema.
+It does not usually associated with edema or mass effect except if there has been a recent bleed then it may be surrounded by a mantle of edema 15.

 MRI is the modality of choice, demonstrating a characteristic “popcorn” or "berry" appearance with a rim of signal loss due to hemosiderin.